 At locations where traffic and/or environmental impacts could not be mitigated satisfactorily, the use of trenchless techniques should be considered.
 These techniques are sometimes referred to as the "minimum dig" techniques, in order to accurately indicate that such methods still require the opening of pits.
-Trenchless water mains replacement techniques involve the pre-drilling of a hole of suitable diameter and subsequently the insertion of a new main along the hole formed.
-Common trenchless techniques include pipe jacking, horizontal directional drilling and micro-tunnelling.
+Trenchless water mains replacement techniques involve the pre-drilling of a hole of suitable diameter and subsequently the insertion of a new main along Common trenchless techniques include pipe jacking, the hole formed. horizontal directional drilling and micro-tunnelling.
 As these techniques need to avoid the already congested underground utilities, the pipelines will be laid deep underground which may lead to operation and maintenance problems.
+As such, permanent access manholes should be provided at the locations of launching and receiving pits, as far as practicable, to permit access for inspection and future maintenance (see Appendix 3.5 for the typical details).